Trending True Crime: Lyle and Erik Menendez

 Even though it’s part of my job to keep up with heavy content, I’ll admit the Menendez brothers’ story really stuck with me.
 It’s the kind of thing that lingers, and if you’re thinking of pressing play, you should know it’s not something you can easily shake off.

 If you haven’t heard of Lyle and Erik Menendez by now, where have you been?
 Social media platforms like TikTok, Instagram, and YouTube are overflowing with videos about the brothers, featuring everything from real-life footage to clips from Monsters: The Lyle and Erik Menendez Story, created by Ryan Murphy.
-This series, rated 18 with warnings for domestic violence, graphic violence, nudity, and sex scenes has been a staple at the top of Netflix’s most-watched list for weeks, and before it had a chance to cool down, Netflix released a new documentary titled The Menendez Brothers, rated 16 with warnings for content that may disturb and sexual violence themes, adding even more fuel to the media sensation.
+This series, rated 18 with warnings for domestic violence, graphic violence, sex scenes, and sexual violence has been a staple at the top of Netflix’s most-watched list for weeks, and before it had a chance to cool down, Netflix released a new documentary titled The Menendez Brothers, rated 16 with warnings for content that may disturb, sexual violence themes and suicide themes, adding even more fuel to the media sensation.

 For those unfamiliar with the case, Lyle and Erik Menendez gained attention in 1989 after they brutally murdered their parents in their Beverly Hills home.
 At ages 19 and 17, they initially claimed to have found their parents dead but later confessed to the killings, citing years of sexual, physical, and emotional abuse by their father as their defence.
 The sexual abuse of the brothers, in particular, is one of the most impactful and difficult aspects of the case.
 Their highly publicised trials ultimately led to life sentences without parole in 1996.